 Another platform component, an 80-gram IоТ module for a smart hard hat is certified for use in explosion hazardous areas and can be installed on most hard hat models to check if employees wear PPE, identify and locate them even in case of limited visibility.
 A buzzing hard hat alerts a worker to dangers, and an embedded emergency button provides the fastest way to send for help.
 The accelerometer will detect if a hard hat wearer is hit, falling down or not moving at all, while built-in sensors capture critical environmental fluctuations.

-VR [see our reference project!] is widely welcomed to improve safety at manufacturing facilities and, particularly, staff professional skills in the oil and gas and petrochemistry sectors.
+Virtual reality is widely adopted to improve safety at manufacturing facilities and, particularly, staff professional skills in the oil and gas and petrochemistry sectors.
 VR/AR technologies make it possible for workers to get professional training when hands-on experience at actual technological facilities is unobtainable.
-For example, a virtual simulator of equipment assembly and disassembly or emergency situation is a safe way to both exercise skills and monitor facility health and parameters in real time.
+For example, a virtual simulator of equipment assembly and disassembly or VR training for an emergency situation is a safe way to both exercise skills and monitor facility health and parameters in real time.
 Such models can also contribute to production chain optimization and evacuation plan development.